liu044100/SmileTouchID/README.md

 1. Handle all complicated things about Touch ID & Input Passcode, you just need to write a few simple code to integrate Touch ID & Input Passcode for unlock to access.

-2.Elegate animation, certainly, need not you write the code, get it automaticlly.
+2. Elegate animation, certainly, need not you write the code, get it automaticlly.

 ![](https://raw.githubusercontent.com/liu044100/SmileTouchID/master/demo_gif/demo1.gif)